arsh-v/Multicast-Streaming-Application/README.md

-# Internet-Radio-Multicasting-multimedia-over-IP
-This project will work as mentioned below.First, Client will send a join request to the server to join the multicast group.After that Server will provide station list, site info to the client through TCP.
-Then whichever station it selects from the station list, it is connected to that station.All the stations are sending data, irrespective of client is connected or not.
-This functionality is incorporated to relate more with real life situation, e.g Tv/radio sends data even though there is no receiver connected.Whenever receiver connects to a particular station, it starts receiving live-streaming videos from that station.
-Receiver can pause, resume, change station or even terminate at any given time from GUI using thread.
+## Internet-Radio-Multicasting-Multimedia-Over-IP
+This project will function as follows:

+1. The client will initiate a join request to the server to join the multicast group.
+2. Subsequently, the server will transmit the station list and site information to the client via TCP.
+3. Subsequently, the client will connect to the selected station from the station list.
+4. All stations will transmit data regardless of whether the client is connected or not.
+This functionality is incorporated to simulate real-life scenarios, such as television or radio broadcasting data even when there is no receiver connected.
+5. When the receiver connects to a particular station, it will begin receiving live-streaming videos from that station.
+6. The receiver can pause, resume, change station, or terminate at any given time from the GUI using a thread.